Multics > Library > Articles

 From a hardcore supervisor point of view, there is one process for each Active Process Table (APT) entry.
 Each process has a unique process ID and lock ID.

-(The term process, meaning "a locus of control plus an address space," was first used in Multics documents in Jerry Saltzer's ScD thesis, "Traffic Control in a Multiplexed Computer System," in 1965.
+(The term process, meaning "a locus of control plus an address space," was first used in Multics documents in Jerry Saltzer's ScD thesis, 'Traffic Control in a Multiplexed Computing System'.
 Jerry doesn't remember if he originated the term or if others had used it previously.)

 1.1 Segment Addressing